I enjoy going to the occasional Padres game at Petco Park, despite never having been a big baseball fan.

 Drink and Eat Outside/Around Petco Park

-If you want to have a few cocktails or glasses of wine before the game or some more varied, healthier food, I would strongly recommend getting to Petco Park at least one hour before the game starts and have a casual bite to eat outside the stadium.
+If you want to have a few cocktails or glasses of wine before the game or some more varied, healthier food, I would strongly recommend getting to Petco Park at least one hour before the game starts and having a casual bite to eat outside the stadium.

-A favorite of mine, recommended by the bartender, are the al pastor tacos (2 for $7 on Baja Tuesdays).
+A favorite of mine, recommended by the bartender, are the al pastor tacos (2 for $12 on Baja Tuesdays).

 Al pastor tacos at Blind Burro near PETCO Park